 Information, by the way, which linked all too tidily into Malfoy’s already well-established plot to discredit both Harry Potter and Albus Dumbledore by manipulating the press.
 I suspect that by the end of that evening Malfoy had managed to amply make up for whatever level of “disappointment” Voldemort may have had in him at its beginning.
 Or at least until Voldemort found out what Lucius had done with his Diary.
 And by then Malfoy was too greatly needed for his influence on Fudge to be dispensed with.

-I’m also inclined to suspect that Voldemort had probably already intended to dispense with Barty Crouch Jr’s services at his earliest convenience, should Crouch have survived to return.
+I’m also rather inclined to suspect that Voldemort had probably already intended to dispense with Barty Crouch Jr’s services at his earliest convenience, should Crouch have survived to return.
 He would probably have retained him for some while longer if it had been possible.
 But even though he likes to keep his followers always jockeying for position among themselves, to keep an obviously deranged follower who is harboring a major grudge against just about all of his fellows is running an internal risk that Voldemort was unlikely to have been unaware of.
 It would only have been a matter of time before it would have been necessary to “sacrifice” him.
 For that matter, now that we know that the DADA position really was jinxed, he cannot have been either astonished or dismayed to learn that Crouch was in no condition to return.

 As to the fans’ questions as to HOW Snape is spying by the opening of Book 5 — which is to say the mechanics of how it was accomplished; I would guess that — on the Voldemort end — once Voldemort managed to get himself settled into some “permanent base” someplace, over the course of Year 5, Snape had been spying in pretty much the same manner that Voldemort had sent him into Hogwarts to spy from the beginning.
 Which is to say, that he managed to send information through an intermediary.
 And — on the Dumbledore end — Snape has been picking up and passing on whatever information is being circulated through the DE network.
 Over the course of Year 6 there may have been other, more direct arrangements, once Lucius Malfoy was off the playing board.
 Or, considering that Snape was being kept firmly out of the loop by Draco and Bellatrix, the whole mechanism may have broken down.
 Explaining some of his frustration.
 Particularly if Tom still wanted progress reports on the invasion plans and the Dumbledore assassination.